Smart-Space/QuickUp/docs/_pages/document-en.md

 ### Setting hot-key to raise QuickUp from system tray

 User can select function keys (at least one) in Control, Alt, Shift and with a character in English as a hot-key, to raise QuickUp from system tray.

 > It can only raise the root workspace main window.
+But when there are multiple workspaces, a selection window will appear for selection.

 ### QuickUp command line